Entrepreneurship and Innovation Courses

 ENTP 370: New Venture Design

-(Entrepreneurial and Social Ventures II: Customer Creation.)
+(Entrepreneurial and Social Ventures II: Venture Design & Creation.)
 How does one transform a concept into a sustainable business or nonprofit venture?
 This course is a capstone class to be taken after significant coursework in ENTP.
 The course takes students through the process of transforming a business or social concept into a mission-led commercial or nonprofit entity.
 We explore aspects of how teams and resources can be efficiently deployed for sustainable new venture creation.
 Students define a revenue model, create a plan, establish success metrics, and drive action for a new venture.
-Prerequisites: ENTP 110 or 120, ENTP 220, ENTP 250 or 255, and ENTP 270; or permission of instructor.
-Students who have taken ENTP 380 Entrepreneurial Ventures cannot take ENTP 370.
+Prerequisites: ENTP 220; and junior or senior standing; or permission of the instructor.
+(Under the Forester Fundamental Curriculum, this course meets the Speaking requirement.)

 How can entrepreneurs rapidly prove their model, scale their venture, and create an infrastructure to accommodate growth?
 This course is for students who are working on an existing business or social venture projects.
 Students design organizational structures, define roles and responsibilities, expand their network of stakeholders, and take action to further develop their venture.
 Weekly topics and case studies will be applied to the students' own work.
 Prerequisite: ENTP 370.
 (Under the Forester Fundamental Curriculum, this course meets the Senior Studies requirement.)